Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 tags: ["AI", "Tech"]
 ---

 The web development landscape is experiencing a fundamental shift.
-While most applications bolt AI features onto existing architectures, a new approach is needed: the **AI-native application**, where intelligence is part of the core architecture from day one.
+While most applications bolt AI features onto existing architectures, with varying degrees of success, I believe a new approach is needed where intelligence is part of the core architecture from day one - a truly AI-native approach.

-After building several "AI-powered" applications and wrestling with the complexity of retrofitting AI, I've identified six core principles for building a truly AI-native architecture.
+After building several "AI-powered" applications over the past years and wrestling with the complexity of retrofitting AI, I've identified six core principles for building a truly AI-native architecture.
 These aren't just about "enhancing" apps with AI; they're about designing them around intelligent capabilities from the ground up.

 ## The Problem with Bolt-On AI